decentraland/documentation/content/creator/scenes/3d-essentials/entity-positioning.md

 If an entity has both a `Billboard` component and `Transform` component with `rotation` values, players will see the entity rotating as a billboard.
 If the billboard doesn't affect all axis, the remaining axis will be rotated according to the `Transform` component.

 {{< hint warning >}}
-**📔 Note**   If there are multiple players present at the same time, each will see the entities with billboard mode facing them.
+**📔 Note**:  If there are multiple players present at the same time, each will see the entities with billboard mode facing them.
 {{< /hint >}}

 ## Face a set of coordinates